rmogelberg/pls.itu.dk/Talks.md

 **Upcoming Talks**

-- May 14: Matteo Acclavio (Sussex)
 - May 28: Rasmus Møgelberg: Induction and Recursion Principles in a Higher-Order Quantitative Logic
+- June 25: Lyes Saadi

 **Spring 2025**

+- May 14: Matteo Acclavio (Sussex): Formulas as Processes in Linear Logic Programming
 - April 9: Grant application discussions
 - April 8: Joris Ceulemans (KU Leuven): Multimode Type Theory as a Library in Type Theory